aimat-lab/AutoSlurm/README.md

 ### Overwrites

 Every slurm job first activates a default `conda` environment.
+The default environment can be specified in `~/.config/auto_slurm/general_config.yaml`.
+A default version of this config file will be written after running `aslurm` for the first time, e.g. `aslurm --help`.

-The default environment can be specified in `global_config.yaml`.
-Furthermore, you can use overwrites (flag `-o`) to overwrite the environment for individual jobs:
+Furthermore, you can use
+overwrites (flag `-o`) to overwrite the environment for individual jobs:

 ```bash